 1. Don’t Let Inflation Eat Away Your Savings

-Firstly, don’t let inflation eat away your savings.
+Firstly, don’t let inflation eat away your savings it is one of the biggest retirement mistake.
 Ignoring inflation’s impact is one of the common retirement mistakes to avoid.
 Even a modest inflation rate of 1-2% can erode your purchasing power and affect your income.
 Therefore, it’s essential to factor inflation into your retirement strategy to extend your assets’ lifespan.
 Team up with your financial advisor to create a personalized investment and income plan.
 For instance, you might invest in stocks with a history of dividend growth or do gold investments.
 However, keep in mind that dividends are not guaranteed and can be influenced by taxes and inflation.

 2. Don’t Let Health Costs Catch You Off Guard